Lucas-DAGON/ENSISA_Algo_SD/README.md

 This repository includes a top-level `makefile` that can build each exercise independently and run them.
 The Makefile was designed to work on both Unix-like systems and Windows (PowerShell).

-Build artifacts are put into the `build/` directory.
+binaries are put into the `binary/` directory.
 Example executables produced by the Makefile:
 - `build/fibonacci.exe`  (from `TD1/exercice_1`)
 - `build/prime_number.exe` (from `TD1/exercice_2`)